 Among the most valuable manmade resources are those structures or areas which arc of historic, archaeological or cultural significance.
 These include old stone walls, the Delaware and Hudson Canal, the railway, fording places on the Esopus Creek, early and native dwellings, and burial grounds.
 The protection of these structures and areas must involve a recognition of their importance and the ability to identify and describe them.
-The resources can be found in the hamlets, in isolated structures and in unique sites or facilities and many were captured in the Town of Marbletown Historic Resource Survey Update Part 1, 1669-1900 (2019) on the Town's website.
+The resources can be found in the hamlets, in isolated structures and in unique sites or facilities.
 All practicable means to protect these resources, such as use of the Community Preservation Fund, should be taken and these should likewise be addressed in development planning.